YOUR BASKET

 Exploring

-Learning how to choose sparkling wine will greatly enhance your enjoyment of a beautiful bottle of bubbly.
-When you’re not au fait with the world of wine terms and you haven’t ventured that far into sparkling wine territory, the choice can be overwhelming and confusing.
-This guide breaks down different types of sparkling wines and their flavours, so you are better equipped to make the best choice for you.
+This beginner’s guide breaks down different types of sparkling wines and their flavours, so you are better equipped to make the best choice for you.
 And if you want to get right into browsing your options, you can explore our full sparkling wine range to see what’s out there.

-What to Look for in a Sparkling Wine
+What To Look For In A Sparkling Wine

 If you’re unsure where to start, it’s a good idea to think about what kinds of tastes you like.
 Sparkling wines can be sweet or dry, light or rich.
 Here is how to tell what kind of flavours and characteristics a wine will give you:

-1) Sweetness Level
+1. Sweetness Level

 Generally, there are about four main categories on the sweetness scale for sparkling wines that you’ll see on their labels.
 From sweetest to driest, these are: